-I graduated from Paier School of Art’s Professional Photography program in 1977, four years after buying my first SLR.
+I graduated from Paier College of Art’s Professional Photography program in 1977, four years after buying my first SLR.
 My fascination with pictures really began as a nine-year-old the first time I saw a 2 ¼ color transparency.

 Enjoy the pictures!